dej0608/terranea/_pages/organizations.md

 #### Holy Order

 The Holy Order is the sect of the Church that manages the clerics and the priesthood distributed across the country.
 The majority of members are priests and clerics that serve their communities and provide insights to the local populace.
-Individual clerics might be dedicated to one member of the Circle in particular, but all are expected to know the general teachings of the other gods.
-Most practicing Clerics are members of the Holy Order, but some choose to work independently and travel the land as missionaries without the same level or oversight.
+Individual clerics might be dedicated to one god of the Circle in particular, but all are expected to know the general teachings of the other gods.
+Most practicing Clerics are members of the Holy Order, but some choose to work independently and travel the land as missionaries without the same level of oversight.

 #### Justicars